-The conventional wisdom is that if you have drug and alcohol problems you cannot get Social Security disability benefits.
+The conventional wisdom is that if you have drug and alcohol problems you cannot get SSD benefits.
 As with almost everything regarding Social Security disability, the conventional wisdom is wrong.
 The reality is that you can get disability benefits even if you suffer from drug and alcohol problems.

 In 1996 Congress passed legislation prohibiting the award of Social Security disability or SSI benefits on the basis of drug and alcohol abuse.
 SSA interpreted this new legislation as prohibiting an award of disability benefits only where the person’s inability to work resulted from continuing drug or alcohol abuse.
 What this means is that you cannot get disability benefits because you continue to abuse drugs or alcohol.
 In other words, if you are disabled without considering your drug and alcohol abuse, you can still get benefits.